canonical/design.ubuntu.com/brand/ubuntu-logo/index.md

 <div class="wp-link-top clearfix"><a href="#">top</a></div>
 <p><img class="alignleft size-full" title="The Circle of Friends" src="https://assets.ubuntu.com/v1/29985a98-ubuntu-logo32.png" alt="The Circle of Friends" width="200" height="200" srcset="https://assets.ubuntu.com/v1/29985a98-ubuntu-logo32.png 200w, https://assets.ubuntu.com/v1/2843a612-ubuntu-logo32-140x140.png 140w" sizes="(max-width: 200px) 100vw, 200px" /></p>
 <h2>The Circle of Friends</h2>
 <p>The Ubuntu logo is made up of the Ubuntu wordmark and the Ubuntu symbol.
-This symbol is called the ‘Circle of Friends’.</p>
+This symbol is called the &#8216;Circle of Friends&#8217;.</p>
 <p>It has been carefully re-drawn and positioned within a roundel for precision and added clarity.
 Wherever possible, the symbol should always appear as white on a flat orange-coloured background.</p>
 <div class="wp-link-top clearfix"><a href="#">top</a></div>
 <h2>Wordmark — Available colourways</h2>